Arkhavy/42_2021_Inception/README.md

 ##### flags used
 - `--rmi all` : remove images used by services
-- `-v` : same as --volumes, removes named volumes declared in the docker-compose file and thoses attached to containers
+- `-v` : same as `--volumes`, removes named volumes declared in the docker-compose file and thoses attached to containers
 - `--remove-orphans` : Remove containers for services not defined in the docker-compose file

 ###	[docker system](https://docs.docker.com/engine/reference/commandline/system/)